Your basket is currently empty!

 These approaches often work best when used in conjunction with traditional treatments.

-Symptom tracking is another key aspect of fibromyalgia management.
+Symptoms tracking is another key aspect of fibromyalgia management.

 Nonetheless, the search for more effective, less invasive treatments continues – hence the interest in methylene blue.

-Methylene Blue’s Possible Therapeutic Uses
+Methylene Blue’s Possible Therapeutic Uses to Reduce Inflammation

 In context, here are some key points:

 It’s crucial to consider drug interactions, as methylene blue can affect the metabolism of other medications.
+Notably, methylene blue is a potent monoamine oxidase (MAO) inhibitor and can cause serotonin syndrome if used with certain antidepressants.

-• Alternative applications of methylene blue might include use as an adjunct therapy alongside existing fibromyalgia treatments.
+Alternative applications of methylene blue might include use as an adjunct therapy alongside existing fibromyalgia treatments.

-• Dosage considerations are vital, as higher doses can potentially cause side effects like nausea and high blood pressure.
+Dosage considerations are vital, as higher doses can potentially cause side effects like nausea and high blood pressure.

 Recent Studies on Methylene Blue and Fibromyalgia